-The Company and its consolidated entities have eight (2013: nine) female employees and/or executives, including: - its Financial Controller:
+The Company and its consolidated entities have eight (2013: nine) female employees and/or executives, including:

-- four (4) female employees, located at the Company's head office; and - three (3) female employees, located on site who represent approximately 28% of the total employees, executives and/or board members of the Company and its consolidated entities.
+- Its Financial Controller; - Four (4) female employees, located at the Company's head office; and - Three (3) female employees, located on site

+These employees represent approximately 28% of the total employees, executives and/or board members of the Company and its consolidated entities.
 There are currently no female members of the Board of the Company.